egarbi/aws-non-compliant-remover/readme.md

 ```
 python3 ./generate_aws-nuke_config.py
 ```
-5. Remove all resources except those stated as in compliant by an AWS Config rule To see how to have aws-nuke running see the doc online
+5. Remove all resources except those stated as in compliant by an AWS Config rule.

+To see how to have aws-nuke running see the doc online
 ```
 ./aws-nuke -c config.yaml